Solicitations - C-THAN

 - Generate preliminary data to demonstrate its potential for detection, diagnosis, or treatment guidance for HIV and/or its co-morbidities in LMICs

-- Demonstrate feasibility or usability for a chosen clinical need comparable to existing technologies/devices/assays in clinical practice.
+- Demonstrate test characteristics such as clinical sensitivity and specificity, feasibility or usability for a chosen clinical need comparable to an existing technology, device, or assay in clinical practice.

 Specific attributes: portability, operable in locations with limited or no medical infrastructure (limited access to electricity, land-line communication, refrigeration or central water supply)